k21971/EvilHack/doc/evilhack-changelog.md

 - Unintelligent monsters could ignore a Druid that has changed shape from a distance
 - Add a fourth tier of monsters a Druid can shapechange into
+- Present worn armor in inventory as (merged to your form) if activating #shapechange as a Druid